 As you are aware that we publish WordPress themes ourselves, and Nisha had a chance to review some of our WordPress themes.
-We were impressed by her detailed notes, impeccable quality code evaluation, which enabled us to improve our WordPress themes to the high quality standards set by WordPress theme directory.
+We were impressed by her detailed notes, impeccable quality code evaluation, which enabled us to improve our WordPress themes to the high-quality standards set by the WordPress theme directory.

 WordPress Theme Reviewer

 So we decided to publish this interview with her, and she agreed to share some secrets that will help WordPress theme designers make better WordPress themes, as well as give an opportunity for those interested in theme design to become a WordPress theme reviewer yourself.